-Goal: Gouldsboro will work to support local economic enterprises and attract new residents to the area so as to retain as much economic capital in the town as possible.
+Goal: Encourage and promote Gouldsboro will work to support a diverse, year-round, sustainable local economic economy for Gouldsboro.enterprises and attract new residents to the area so as to retain as much economic capital in the town as possible.

-Objective Strategies Responsible Partie(s) Timeline Secure equitable access to fiber and broadband Internet for all Gouldsboro residents. (refer to Population Chapter) Continue the efforts of the local broadband committee.
+Objective Strategies Responsible Partie(s) Timeline Work in conjunction with other Peninsula or local housing effort committees.
+Select Board 2026-Ongoing Increase supply of affordable workforce housing to support a sustainable local economy.
+Seek to achieve at least 10% of new workforce housing development to be built or placed during the next decade to be affordable Planning Board/Housing Committees 2026-Ongoing Secure equitable access to fiber and broadband Internet for all Gouldsboro residents. (refer to Population Chapter) Continue the efforts of the local broadband committee.
 Peninsula Broadband Committee Immediate until completion Prepare Gouldsboro for climate change impacts to town infrastructure and current industries such as fisheries and other natural resource-based operations.
-Implement the October 2022 Climate Vulnerability Assessment and Action Plan Select Board, Coastal Resilience Committee, HCPC Immediately- to be completed within one year of plan adoption.
-(July 2026) Support current businesses and attract new business opportunities through actively researching and pursuing grants, loans, and other financial support, and identifying appropriate capital investment projects in town.
+Implement the October 2022 Climate Vulnerability Assessment and Action Plan Select Board, Coastal Resilience Committee, HCPC 2026 OngoingImmedi ately to be completed within one year of plan adoption.
+(July 2026) Encourage year-round job growth through the expansion of existing business while also attracting new, year-round business of scale appropriate for Gouldsboro.
+Support current businesses and attract new business opportunities through actively researching and pursuing grants, loans, and other financial support, and identifying appropriate capital investment projects in town.
 Actively pursue Community Development Block Grant, USDA, State, and private sources of funding for applicable capital investments and opportunities.
+Continue efforts to support, retain and attract businesses that offer quality jobs and above average pay through Town support for grants etc. Identified and sought by businesses.
+Select Board, Town Manager Immediate and 2026 - Ongoing.
+Coordinate with regional development corporations and surrounding towns to support desired economic stability Continue participation in regional economic development efforts Town Manager Ongoing

-Select Board, Town Manager Immediate and ongoing.
-Encourage small home-based businesses that complement the quiet rural character of the town and align with State environmental policies.
-Review current land-use ordinances, both local and state, to find a balance between projected development demand and Gouldsboro's natural resources, and then formulate a policy if required.
-Planning Board Immediately - complete within two years of plan adoption.
+Encourage small home based businesses that complement the quiet rural character of the town and align with State environmental policies.
+Review current land-use ordinances, both local and state, to find a balance between projected development demand and Gouldsboro's natural resources and then formulate a policy if required.
+Planning Board Immediately complete within two years of plan adoption.
 (July 2027) Consider Business designated areas/land within use for development or reuse of vacant business sites.
 Consider commercial zoning areas, Route 1, etc. Have several community conversations.
 Planning Board To be completed within one year and a half of plan adoption.
 (December 2026) Regional coordination efforts and collaboration with the Schoodic Area Chamber and town of Winter Harbor.
 Consider a volunteer committee with the task of bringing information.
 Planning Board, Town Manager To be completed within two years of plan adoption.
-(July 2027) Economic Development Planning - support well paying, year -round and seasonal local business, home occupations, and local entrepreneurial activities.
+(July 2027) Economic Development Planning support well paying, year round and seasonal local business, home occupations, and local entrepreneurial activities.
 Town and/or Select Board to appoint grant managers to hire or volunteer to oversee grant reporting.
 Seek state or federal grants to be able to hire contract grant writers.
 Form committee to investigate utilizing AARPA funds.
-Select Board and/or Town Manager Complete within three years of plan adoption (July 2028)
+Select Board and/or Town Manager Complete within three years of plan adoption (July 2028) Encourage varied types of transportation to/from Gouldsboro (See Transportation Chapter) (see Transportation Chapter) n/a